-- i) If in the opinion of the Research Advisory Committee a candidate's work is not found satisfactory, the candidate may be asked to show-cause why the candidature should not be terminated. - ii) The response of the concerned candidate to the show cause notice shall be considered by the research advisory committee which will give its recommendation to the Doctoral Committee.
-The doctoral committee may thereon recommend to the Vice-
+i) If in the opinion of the Research Advisory Committee a candidate's work is not found satisfactory, the candidate may be asked to show-cause why the candidature shouldnot be terminated.

+The response of the concerned candidate to the show cause notice shall be considered by the research advisory committee which will give its recommendation to the Doctoral Committee.
+The doctoral committee may thereon recommend to the Vice- Chancellor that the candidate be allowed to continue with the research or that the candidature be terminated.

-2 Amended by the order of Executive Council on 19th February 2021.
+21 Amended by the order of Executive Council on 19th February 2021